Applies to: Microsoft Outlook 2010 and up configured with Microsoft Exchange Server accounts

 All other Exchange accounts added to a profile are considered secondary accounts.

 The recommended method to change the primary account is to recreate the user’s profile and add the appropriate account first.
-However, it is possible to edit the registry then remove the primary Exchange account from your profile.
+However, there are two other options: edit the registry then remove the primary Exchange account from your profile or add a pst file to the profile, set it as default then remove the Exchange accounts.

 Removing the Primary Account